fbpx

 There are no specific recommendations for how often you should do German Volume Training.
 One option is to do a 30-day cycle and follow up with a 15-day phase that includes less training but puts greater emphasis on tempo.

-Due to its demanding nature, GVT might not be an excellent long-term training approach.
-You can use it for several weeks at a time, but year-round training can increase the risk of overtraining and getting injured.
+The whole training block should last four to seven weeks before you take a break and start over or, preferably, do something else.
+Due to its demanding nature, GVT is not the best long-term training approach.
+You can use it for several weeks, but year-round training can increase the risk of overtraining and injury.

 Sample Workout: Beginner/Intermediate